An Alternative Trajectory for Generative AI: Building blocks of domain-specific superintelligence

+Recent KG extraction research has shifted towards using LLMs to generate relational knowledge through targeted prompting~\citep{LLM_for_kg_construction, LI2025104769}.
+Although LLMs offer impressive flexibility and ease of deployment, their use in KG extraction remains unreliable for rigorous, domain-specific applications.
+A central limitation is their sensitivity to prompt formulation.
+Relation extraction accuracy and output consistency can vary substantially in response to minor syntactic changes or small shifts in task framing~\citep{cao-2021-knowledgeable, mousavi-etal-2024-dyknow}.
 Beyond prompt sensitivity, LLM-based extraction is further undermined by intrinsic hallucinations and factual inaccuracies.
-As probabilistic generative systems, LLMs can produce ungrounded or unfaithful content, which persists regardless of model scale, dataset size, or fine-tuning strategy~\citep{kim2025medicalhallucinations}.
+They often produce ungrounded or unfaithful content, which persists regardless of model scale, dataset size, or fine-tuning strategy~\citep{kim2025medicalhallucinations}.
 In the context of KG construction, LLMs often exhibit the ``reversal curse''~\citep{2024reversalcurse}, failing to perform simple inverse reasoning that is essential for accurately representing bidirectional relations.
 Moreover, because comprehensive data verification at pretraining scale is infeasible, these models often produce factual errors, particularly for rare or underrepresented entities~\citep{min-factscore}.
-In high-stakes domains, such as medicine, cybersecurity, and aeronautics, where structural consistency, traceability, and interpretability are essential, the opacity and factual unreliability of LLMs indicate that they are not yet dependable tools for fully automated KG extraction.

-Hence, domain-specific KGs call for an extraction approach beyond purely LLM-based generation. \ours (Graphical Multidirectional Encoder from Transformers)~\citep{belova2025graphmert} is an automatic and scalable framework for extracting domain-specific KGs from text that mitigates the above limitations.
+In high-stakes domains, such as medicine, cybersecurity, and aeronautics, where structural consistency, traceability, and interpretability are essential, this poses a major problem.
+Hence, we need a reliable KG extraction approach. \ours (Graphical Multidirectional Encoder from Transformers)~\citep{belova2025graphmert} is an automatic and scalable framework for extracting domain-specific KGs from text that mitigates the above limitations.